openstack/ironic-specs/specs/approved/support-intel-speed-select.rst

 https://storyboard.openstack.org/#!/story/2005390

-Multiple type of servers are needed to handle diverse workloads.
+Multiple types of servers are needed to handle diverse workloads.
 Purchasing and managing these servers introduces complexity and increases total cost of ownership(TCO).
-Intel Speed Select Technology(SST)[1] is a collection of features that improves performance and optimize TCO by providing more control over CPU performance.
+Intel Speed Select Technology(SST)[1] is a collection of features that improves performance and optimizes TCO by providing more control over CPU performance.
-With Intel SST, one server can do more which means same server can be used to run different workloads.
-One of the feature is Intel Speed Select Technology-Performance Profile (SST-PP) allows configuring the CPU to run at 3 distinct operating points or profiles.
+With Intel SST, one server can do more which means the same server can be used to run different workloads.
+One of the feature is Intel Speed Select Technology-Performance Profile (SST-PP) which allows configuring the CPU to run at 3 distinct operating points or profiles.

-With Intel SST-PP, one can set the desired core count and their base and turbo frequency.
-It allows to set the number of cores and their frequencies which can help to tune the server to specific workload performance.
+With Intel SST-PP, one can set the desired core count and their base and turbo frequencies which can help to tune the server to specific workload performance.

 Problem description
 ===================